-Consumable Stock Register is a register that is used to keep the record for the consumable items.
+Consumable Stock Register: - is a register that is used to keep the record for the consumable items.
 These items can be issued at any time after the purchase.

-Non consumable or Permanent Stock Register is a register that is for the items that are permanent and not consumable.
+Non-consumable or Permanent Stock Register is a register that is for the items that are permanent and not consumable.

-Receipt Voucher:
+b) Receipt Voucher

-Whenever a new item is purchase it is first taken of receipt voucher with all details from where the items have been got and by whom it is purchased, date of purchase and quantity of the items, price of the item and the total price of all the items purchased.
+Whenever a new item is purchased, it is first taken on Receipt Voucher with all details from where the items have been purchased, date of purchase and quantity of the item, price of the item and the total price of all the items purchased.
 A proper number is given to the voucher along with the date.

-Starting a new Stock Register: After keeping the record of the items received on the receipt voucher next step is to take the items on the stock register.
+c) Starting a new Stock Register: After keeping the record of the items received on the receipt voucher next step is to take the items on the stock register.
 When a new register is started, first of all page number is given to all the pages and then a certificate is given saying that this register contains number of pages.
 If the register contains 100 pages then we can give a certificate that this register contains 100 pages.
 After that index page is prepared giving the details of the items and their page numbers.
 Each item should be entered on a separate page.

-Entry in the Stock Register: These items are then entered into the stock registers.
+d) Entry in the Stock Register

+These items are then entered into the stock registers.
 At the end there is a column that must be signed by the store keeper.
 In the first column the voucher number and the date is entered.

-Physical Verification of Stock:
+3.4 Physical Verification of Stock